Delivery Home Delivery

 The Gender Pay Gap at Graham’s the Family Dairy

-We collected our data on 5th April 2023.
-The figures show that Graham’s the Family Dairy has a mean gender pay gap of 11% and a median gender pay gap of 10.25%.
+Data was collected on 5th April 2024.
+The figures show that Graham’s the Family Dairy has a mean gender pay gap of 97 % and a median gender pay gap of 10%.

 Expressed as a percentage